choishingwan/PRS-Tutorial/docs/plink.md

 !!! note
-    If your target sample is small (e.g. <500), you can try using the 1000 Genome samples for the LD calculation.
+    If your target sample is small (e.g. <500), you can use the 1000 Genomes Project samples for the LD calculation.
-    Make sure you use the population that best represents your sample.
+    Make sure that you use the population that most closely reflects represents the base sample.

 # Generate PRS
-`plink` provide a handy function `--score` and `--q-score-range` for calculating polygenic score.
+`plink` provides a convenient function `--score` and `--q-score-range` for calculating polygenic score.

-We will need three files
+We will need three files:

 1. The summary statistic file: **Height.QC.Transformed**
 2. A file containing SNP ID and their corresponding p-value (`$1` because SNP ID is located at the first column; `$8` because P-value is located at the eigth column)
 ```bash
 awk '{print $1,$8}' Height.QC.Transformed > SNP.pvalue
 ```
-3. A file containing the P-value thresholds we are testing.
-Here we will only test a few for illustration purposes
+3. A file containing the P-value thresholds that we are testing.
+Here we will only test a few thresholds for illustration purposes:
 ```bash
 echo "0.001 0 0.001" > range_list
 echo "0.05 0 0.05" >> range_list